Why Your Test Automation is Failing

 The Right Way to Set Up Test Environments: Test Automation on Dynamic Environments

 The test automation world needs a game changer.
-You can make your car faster, but if the road is full of potholes, you won’t be able to get that fast or far.
-Test automation is similarly limited by the pace of environment creation, with its infrastructure, application, data and all.
+You can make your car faster, but if the road is full of potholes, you won’t be able to go that fast or get very far.
+Test automation is similarly limited by the pace of environment creation, with its infrastructure, application, data and other requirements.

-This challenge becomes critical when adopting DevOps and testing stops being a stage in the pipeline, instead becoming an overall pipeline service.
+This challenge becomes critical when adopting DevOps, and testing stops being a stage in the pipeline, instead becoming an overall pipeline service.
 QA is no longer about being the gate between development to operations.
 It’s about overseeing the quality of the product during its entire life cycle.
-This means automated tests should always be able to run, and the environment they run on must be dynamic.
+This means automated tests should always be able to run, and the environments they run on must be dynamic.

-The solution to this challenge is environments as a service (EaaS).
+The solution to this challenge is Environments as a Service (EaaS) that provide infrastructure automation capabilities.
 EaaS is all about packaging the environment, including the application, infrastructure and data, as an entity that can be provided as a service to a business process.
 Once defined, it can be provided on-demand for manual or automated users.
-Since it’s a well-defined entity, it also can be decommissioned when the process finishes using it.
+Since it’s a well-defined entity, it also can be automatically decommissioned when the process finishes using it.
 Playing an important role in making infrastructure horizontal, EaaS is also the key for paving the road for brilliant test automation.

-If you think you should get more from your test automation initiative, it may be a good time to make EaaS part of your automation strategy.
+If you think you should get more from your test automation initiative, click below to learn about how Quali’s CloudShell can benefit your test automation processes.